 If this background check shows a past arrest, the applications or loans could get denied.

 An arrest record could cause further complications as well.
-For example, if a party is arrested for violating one of California’s domestic violence laws, then the party could lose his gun rights.
+For example, if you are arrested for violating one of California’s domestic violence laws, then you could lose your gun rights.
 A PFFI is helpful in making sure these rights are protected.

 6. What does it mean to seal an arrest record?

-Under PC 851.87, a person can have his arrest record sealed as a matter of right when:
+Under PC 851.87, you can have your arrest record sealed as a matter of right when:

 - criminal charges were filed but later dismissed,

-- the defendant was found “not guilty” (acquitted) in a jury trial,
+- you were found “not guilty” (acquitted) in a jury trial,

-- the defendant’s conviction was vacated or overturned on appeal, or
+- your conviction was vacated or overturned on appeal, or

-- the defendant successfully completed a pretrial diversion or pre-sentencing program, such as Penal Code 1000 deferred entry of judgment.7
+- you successfully completed a pretrial diversion or pre-sentencing program, such as Penal Code 1000 deferred entry of judgment.7

-An exception to sealing an arrest record as a matter of right is when the person arrested has a history of arrests and/or convictions for:
+An exception to sealing an arrest record as a matter of right is when you have a history of arrests and/or convictions for:

 - domestic violence,